J.D. Davis Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 12th in the league.
+- The Cardinals pitching staff is ninth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Cardinals' 4.66 team ERA ranks 20th among all MLB pitching staffs.
+- The Cardinals' 4.48 team ERA ranks 21st across all MLB pitching staffs.

-- Cardinals pitchers combine to rank 18th in baseball in home runs surrendered (26 total, 1.2 per game).
+- The Cardinals rank 18th in baseball in home runs given up (27 total, 1.2 per game).

-- The Cardinals are sending Montgomery (2-2) to make his fifth start of the season.
-He is 2-2 with a 4.84 ERA and 19 strikeouts in 22 1/3 innings pitched.
+- Woodford (1-2) takes the mound for the Cardinals in his fifth start of the season.
+He has a 6.05 ERA in 19 1/3 innings pitched, with 12 strikeouts.

-- In his most recent time out on Tuesday against the Arizona Diamondbacks, the left-hander threw four innings, allowing seven earned runs while surrendering 10 hits.
+- The righty last pitched on Wednesday against the Arizona Diamondbacks, when he threw five innings, allowing four earned runs while giving up seven hits.

+- The 26-year-old has an ERA of 6.05, with 5.6 strikeouts per nine innings, in four games this season.
+Opponents are batting .342 against him.

 © 2023 Data Skrive.
 All rights reserved.